Nanduyana/RestService_SpringBoot/README.md

 this service also tells us the ```time it takes to process the request```

+# Exceptions handled

+ 1. ValueNotFoundException
+ 2. DirectoryNotFoundException
+ 3. IllegalArgumentException
+ 4. FileReadingException
+ 5. Json parsing Exception
+ 6. Request Method Type
+ 7. Media Type Support

+# Testing
+To Test Large files put them in a directory and give the path in application.properties ```file path.to.search```

+the ``` Logging Interceptor``` configured here will give you the time took to read the file

 ## How to Run

 This application is packaged as a war which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You can run it using the ```java -jar``` command by passing the war file